frequently asked questions

 Having items in your cart does not reserve them; our inventory system is set up to subtract items (and reserve them for the customer) only when the transaction is complete upon payment.

-May I change or cancel my order?
+May I change, cancel, or combine my order(s)?

-We are unable to refund or alter existing orders or combine multiple orders.
+We are unable to refund or alter existing orders, or combine multiple orders.

 May I be refunded for excess shipping costs if I have placed multiple orders?